-That’s why Matt Chasen founded uShip — a digital marketplace that matches people who need to move things with those who need to fill space in their vehicles.
+That’s why Matt Chasen founded uShip — a digital marketplace startup that matches people who need to move things with those who need to fill space in their vehicles.
 Matt came up with the uShip concept while moving from Seattle to Austin in a half-empty truck.

 This idea was with Matt the whole time he studied at the McCombs School of Business, and he launched the uShip website right after he graduated in 2004.
 Now, with funding of $69.7 million, uShip is one of the biggest online shipping platforms. uShip’s services are available worldwide, and you can find over 18 localized versions of the uShip site.
 Matt’s company helps millions of users transport shipments of nearly any kind and claims that new freight gets posted on the service every 30 seconds.

 Services from uShip are useful not only for people who move.
 The other side of the idea was to help the trucking industry with the problem of deadhead miles — legs that trucks drive empty before picking something up.
 According to research by the Environmental Defense Fund, 15 to 25 percent of trucks in the US ride empty at any given time, and 36 percent of space in trailers is underutilized.
 This is probably why many big companies, including Amazon and Uber, are striving to create their own online services for the trucking industry.